jenpaulhus/group-actions-RS/Schema.md

-`hgcwa_per_genus_stats`:  for each genus, list if contains data for quotient genus >0  and whether braid and topological have been computed for that genus.
+`hgcwa_per_genus_stats`: (NEW) for each genus, list if contains data for quotient genus >0  and whether braid and topological have been computed for that genus.
 Also totals for distinct families, refined passports, and generating vectors for statistics tables.

 Column            | Type     | Notes
 ------------------|----------|------